 Why is self-servicing often more expensive than it appears?

 Self-servicing costs are real but frequently miscategorized as overhead rather than loan-level expense.
-Staff time, compliance tracking, escrow management, and error correction all carry real cost that professional servicing infrastructure is designed to reduce.
-Lenders who calculate the full labor and compliance cost of self-servicing typically find the gap between self-servicing and professional servicing smaller than expected.
+Staff time, compliance tracking, escrow management, and error correction all carry cost that professional servicing infrastructure is designed to reduce.
+Lenders who calculate the full labor and compliance cost of self-servicing typically find the gap between self-servicing and professional servicing narrower than expected — and reverse the decision after one full year of honest tracking.

 How do I factor cost of funds into my private mortgage yield calculation?